Difference Between Product Based Company and Service Based Company

 Choosing the right company is a must as your entire career will depend on the skills you learn and the abilities you have.
-Everyone wants to be in a company that helps in improving their skills and provides you a better learning environment.
-Before choosing your dream company, almost every student comes across the question that should I choose a Product Based Company or a Service-Based Company.
+Everyone wants to be in a company that helps in improving their skills and provides them with a better learning environment.
+Before choosing their dream company, almost every student comes across the question if they should choose a Product Based Company or a Service-Based Company.

 |These are the companies that have their own products to sell.
 Examples are Google, Alphabet, Facebook, Adobe, etc.||These companies may or may not have their products, but their primary business is service.
 They work for other organizations or we can say they are clients of Product Based companies.
 Examples are Infosys, Wipro, TCS, Cognizant, etc.|

-|These hire a very limited number of candidates from top colleges like IITs and NITs, and they generally don’t conduct campus placements in tier 3 colleges.||These are the mass-recruiters in campus placements.|
+|These hire a very limited number of candidates from top colleges like IITs and NITs, and they generally don’t conduct campus placements in tier 3 colleges.||These are the mass recruiters in campus placements.|

-|These provide high salaries and hike, also the salary is revised based on the cost of living.||These provide comparatively less salary and hike.|
+|These provide high salaries and hikes, also the salary is revised based on the cost of living.||These provide comparatively less salary and hikes.|

-|These conduct more interview rounds, cracking interviews is a bit difficult than Service-Based companies.||The Cracking interview is relatively easy and has few rounds.|
+|These conduct more interview rounds, and cracking interviews is a bit more difficult than Service-Based companies.||Cracking interview is relatively easy and has few rounds.|

 |The Learning curve is good, optimized, and efficient means are used.
 Also, you get to work on the latest technologies.||The learning curve is average.
 Generally, they put freshers into support projects where the chances are that one does not have the choice to select his/her domain.|